Cool Contributions fighting Climate Change (C4)

 - Tools for inventory-taking and sectoral analysis developed

-- Guidance for policymakers in RAC & F sector published and at the COP22 in Marrakech presented: “Advancing nationally determined contributions (NDCs) through climate-friendly refrigeration and air-conditioning: Guidance for policymakers” (also in Spanish)
+- Guidance for policymakers in RAC & F sector published and presented during COP22 in Marrakech: “Advancing nationally determined contributions (NDCs) through climate-friendly refrigeration and air-conditioning: Guidance for policymakers” (also available in Spanish).